HarrisAD/project-planner-app/README.md

 - **Progress Calculation**:

-  - Project progress is now calculated as total days used / total days assigned across all tasks
+  - Project progress is calculated as total days used / total days assigned across all tasks
   - This provides a more accurate reflection of overall project completion

 - **Resource Allocation Tracking**: